Magical Meow Meow Taruto: Humans

-Anzuko is a cat collector, and once she has set her eyes on a cat, she will go to great lengths to catch it, possibly being the stereotype of a crazy cat lady.
-The first time she saw Taruto, she has wanted her for her cat collection.
-Since Iori would not give Taruto to her (despite his crush on Anzuko), so she decided to capture Taruto instead.
-Any time she sees Taruto she will give chase - even cutting through people's lawns, breaking other people's belongings, or pushing people forcibly out of her way.
-Her nickname that mostly close friends call her is "Anko."
+Anzuko is a cat collector who once has set her eyes on a cat.
+She goes to great lengths to catch it, possibly being the stereotype of a crazy cat lady.
+When Anzuko saw Taruto for the first time, she has wanted her for her cat collection.
+Since Iori would not give Taruto to her despite his crush on Anzuko, she decided to capture Taruto instead.
+Whenever Anzu sees Taruto, she will chase her.